 Would my baby get ongoing checks after she was born to insure that complications had been completely avoided?

 What if I couldn’t get to hospital quickly enough after my waters broke?

-The 31st of January came.
+The 31st of January came and I became unwell.

 I was to be induced.